The FloatHouse River Kwai Resort

 Some of the villas are able to interconnect, however this is only on request and so cannot be guaranteed.
 The sofa in each villa can be converted into an extra bed.

-Given its location on the river, and the fact that there are open sides to the river, The FloatHouse is only suitable for families with older children.
+Given its location, and the fact that there are open sides to the river, The FloatHouse is only suitable for families with older children.

-There are no specific facilities as such, as guests can use the river for swimming.
+There is no pool, as guests can use the river for swimming.
 Wi-Fi is available, although this gets weaker the further you are from the reception area.
+There is a small open-air spa sala for treatments.

 There is plenty to due during your stay at The FloatHouse.
 The resort is located only 200 meters from the Lawa Cave, which is the largest in Kanchanaburi.
 There are a number of chambers, each with dramatic stalagmites and stalactites.
 The cave is also home to the Kitti bat, which is the world's smallest bat species.